The Tea Market in Peru: Trends, Opportunities, and Growth

 Growth of the Peru Tea Industry

-The growth of the Peru tea industry is an interesting topic that highlights the country’s diversification in agricultural exports.
+The growth of the Peruvian tea industry is an interesting topic that highlights the country’s diversification in agricultural exports.
 Here are some key points:

 Peru Tea Historical Context